justvr/balkan-bread/src/pages/blog/18-04-2021-travelling-serbia-germany-april-2021/index.en.md

 Do not visit the supermarket even in madness.
 Nobody wears masks there.

-The general attitude is: “... if you get sick, then it is what is is.
+The general attitude is: “... if you get sick, then it is what it is.
 Many have died. "

 And it's nice to be in the company of friends and family.